P.A. Frequently asked questions

 - All courses must be completed in full prior to submitting an application.

 - It is desired that these courses are completed within the past five years of when you plan to apply (expected as a mandatory requirement in the near future).

 Q: I completed human anatomy and human physiology over five years ago.
 Am I still eligible to apply to the P.A. program?

 Q: Are prerequisites completed at community colleges or online considered poor or less competitive in comparison to those completed in-person at a university?

 A: No, the School of Nursing reviews all applications equally, regardless of whether courses were completed in person, online, at a community college or at a university.
-However, labs must be completed in person.
+Labs may also be completed online.

 Q: Can prerequisites be waived?